Home > News > The Millennial’s Guide to Buying A House – Part 1

 You’ve done all the planning and now you’re armed with a mortgage, it’s time to finally get that dream home!
 In Jacaranda’s next edition of this two-part series, we’ll take you through the final stages of purchasing a home, including searching for a house, making an offer, and finalising the purchase.

 Jacaranda Finance is a local lender that is ready to help you with the finance you need.
-You can apply in minutes and could have an outcome within the hour (depending on when you apply).
-So, don’t wait, apply for personal loans for bad credit today.
+You can apply in minutes and could have an outcome within the hour*.
+So, don’t wait, apply for a personal loan today.
+We even consider applicants with poor credit.